Privacy Rights Clearinghouse

 The 1998 COPPA (15 U.S.C. §§ 6501-08) protects the privacy of children under the age of 13 by prohibiting the online collection of a child’s personal information without providing notice and obtaining parental consent.
 COPPA also prohibits requiring that a child disclose more information than is reasonably necessary to participate in an activity online.

 If your child has a smartphone or uses yours to go online or install and use apps, you may want to learn more about COPPA .
 If you suspect that a site or application is not complying with COPPA you can file a complaint with the FTC .
-If the site or company participates in the safe harbor program with an approved industry group ’s self-regulatory program, you may also want to complain to it.

 To learn more about COPPA visit: